RealNumberI/streaming-02-multiple-processes/README.md

 one process will have the database open and be working on it - then when another process tries to do the same, it can't and we end up with an error.

+I didn't end up with an error, although the records were inserted at a different rate.

+How well do the multiple, concurrent processes share a database when each task can take more time?
+**If one task takes more time than another, I coudl see that the longer task might hang up the shorter task.**
+How can we let multiple processes share a resource without interfering with each other?
+  **I suppose you could let them run sequentially, but that would be time consuming.
+Making sure they have the appropriate amount of time to run and not interfere with each other seems important in this exercise.**

 ## Document Results After Each Run